Omar Pouso

-Omar Heber Pouso Osores (born 28 February 1980) is a Uruguayan retired footballer who last played as a midfielder for Club de Gimnasia y Esgrima La Plata.
+Omar Heber Pouso Osores (born 28 February 1980) is a Uruguayan football coach and a former midfielder.

 Club career

+Pouso came to Danubio at the age of 13 from Club Atlético Bristol and made his professional debut in 1998.

 Pouso moved to Europe in August 2006 when he joined Charlton Athletic of the Premier League on a season-long loan from Peñarol.
 He played his only league match the following month in a 1-0 home defeat to Portsmouth, in which he was substituted after 57 minutes.
 Pouso was signed by Iain Dowie, and was released alongside compatriot Gonzalo Sorondo by new manager Alan Pardew in February 2007.

+In February 2012, he joined Gimnasia in Argentina, where he played until his retirement in 2016.

 International career

+At under-20 level, Pouso represented Uruguay in both the 1999 South American Championship and the 1999 FIFA World Championship.

 Pouso has 15 caps for Uruguay and scored one goal, a volley in a friendly international against England at Anfield in March 2006.

+Coaching career

+Pouso started a career as coach with Club Atlético Argentino Junior Darregueira in 2019.
+The next year, he worked for Real Pilar.

+As an assistant coach, he has served for Defensor Sporting under Leonel Rocco and both Palestino and the Bolivia national team under Gustavo Costas.